openstack-k8s-operators/glance-operator/CONTRIBUTING.md

 ```

 Pull Requests are expected to have passed the formatting tool before committing
-the code and submitting the PR.
+the code and submitting the PR. [pre-commit](https://github.com/openstack-k8s-operators/glance-operator/blob/master/.pre-commit-config.yaml)
+and other related git hook can be used to check locally if patch is going to
+pass related checks (job).

 ### Commit Messages